Regular Dental Checkup

 Why are brushing and flossing important?

-Brushing and flossing are essential to maintaining a healthy mouth.
-These daily habits help freshen breath and break up the bacterial biofilm that can lead to cavities and gum disease.
-With so many oral care products available, your hygienist can help you choose the best options for your needs.
+Brushing and flossing are essential daily habits for maintaining a healthy mouth, as they help remove plaque, freshen breath, and break up harmful bacteria that can lead to cavities and gum disease.
+For the best results, it’s recommended to brush twice a day for two minutes and floss once daily.
+With so many oral care products available, your dental team can help you choose the right tools for your needs, and encouraging these habits early in children helps build a strong foundation for lifelong oral health.

 Is it time for your next checkup?